TechnicJelle/TetsawSDL3/android-project/README.md

 # Gradle

-This folder contains a minimal Android gradle project that builds the SDL_helloworld application.
+This folder contains a minimal Android gradle project that builds the Tetsaw application.
 Instead of building SDL3 itself, it uses a prebuilt SDL3.

 ## FAQ